Payment Plans and Assistance

 Periodic reviews: To prevent large over or underpayments, we'll periodically review your Budget Billing account.
 As a result, we could adjust your monthly payment up or down, or keep it the same, depending on the amount you've paid and the cost of your actual usage.

 Year-end settlement: On the 12th month, we'll compare the cost of your actual usage to the total amount paid.
+If there's an overpayment, the amount will be credited to your account.

 Your actual energy use will still be tracked and reflected in your monthly bill.
-O&R and Rockland Electric accounts are reviewed on the 6th month; PCL&P accounts are reviewed every four months.

 Are you having difficulty paying your bill on time because your monthly Social Security or other check arrives after your payment due date?
 If you're at least 60 years of age or on a fixed income, you may qualify for a bill extender and receive special protection from late payment charges.